-12 317TAAA; 317TXA List of matters for consideration when approving TCN The list of matters that the Minister must have regard to when considering the approval of a TCN or of a variation of a TCN is less extensive than the consideration that must be given for TARs, TANs and variation of TANs.
+11 317TAAA; 317TXA List of matters for consideration when approving TCN The list of matters that the Minister must have regard to when considering the approval of a TCN or of a variation of a TCN is less extensive than the consideration that must be given for TARs, TANs and variation of TANs.
 This is not acceptable given the extended powers granted by a TCN.
 Importantly, the Minister must give consideration to the legitimate expectations of the community regarding privacy and cybersecurity and whether the requested thing is the least intrusive means.
-Amend 317TAAA(6) and 317XA(6) in line with 317J and 317RA.
-13 317W(7) and (8) Renewal of TCN 317W(7) negates the requirement to issue a consultation notice to the provider and to consider submissions if the TCN is essentially the same as the immediately preceding TCN.
+Amend 317TAAA(6) and 317XA(6) in line with 317JC and 317RA.
+12 317W(7) and (8) Renewal of TCN 317W(7) negates the requirement to issue a consultation notice to the provider and to consider submissions if the TCN is essentially the same as the immediately preceding TCN.
 However, 317W(8) then stipulates that the Attorney-General (AG) must consult the provider if the TCN is essentially the same as the immediately preceding TCN but gives no further details as to what the consultation requirements are.
 The two sections appear contradictory and require clarification and detail around the consultation requirements.

-317WA; 317YA TCN/variation of TCN and is, therefore, likely to be biased.
-In addition, 317WA/317YA does NOT stipulate that the assessors have to be independent, i.e. the AG could appoint a member of ASIO as the technical expert.
-Information provided by AustCyber suggests that Government is already in the process of identifying a panel (as opposed to two) of technical experts/retired judges.
-If there was to be a panel, it is not clear whether all panel members would provide their opinion or just two selected members.
-It would be assumed that the panel consists of equal numbers of technical experts and retired judges.
-It is not clear if the appointed assessors would be appointed for a specified, longer term or on a case by case basis.
-317WA(11)/317YA(10) only requires the AG to "have regard to the copy of the report".
+13 317WA; Assessment and report of The appointment of the two assessors is made by the AG Amend 317WA(2)/317YA(2) for the Commonwealth 317YA TCN/variation of TCN and is, therefore, open to potential bias.
+Ombudsman to appoint the two assessors (or a panel), In addition, 317WA/317YA does NOT stipulate that the and only after having invited nominations for candidates assessors have to be independent, i.e. the AG could from industry and Government. appoint a member of ASIO as the technical expert.
+Clarify the term of the appointment.
+Information provided by AustCyber suggests that In case of a panel, ensure equal numbers.
+Government is already in the process of identifying a Include requirement of independence of the two panel (as opposed to two) of technical experts/retired assessors into 317WA(4) and (5)/ 317YA(4) and (5). judges.
+If there was to be a panel, it is not clear whether all Amend 317WA(11)/ 317YA(10) to the effect that the AG panel members would provide their opinion or just two must not give a TCN unless the two assessors come to the selected members.
+It would be assumed that the panel conclusion that all criteria of an amended 317WS(7) (refer consists of equal numbers of technical experts and retired to suggested Labor amendments) have been satisfied. judges.
+It is not clear if the appointed assessors would be appointed for a specified, longer term or on a case by case basis. • 317WA(11)/317YA(10) only requires the AG to "have regard to the copy of the report".
 This offers no protection for providers and it is likely that the findings in the report are being 'overridden by national security concerns' as already evidenced during the consultation process in the drafting stage of the Bill.
 It is also unclear how the AG is to proceed if the two assessors disagree on the assessment whether the TCN would contravene 317ZG.
 Given the importance of the independent review, the AG ought not be allowed to proceed with the notice unless both assessors come to the conclusion that the notice satisfies all criteria of 317WA.
 This also removes the issues of how the AG is to 'have regard to' the report.
-It is not appropriate to give the greatest weight to the contravention of 317ZG.
-Other criteria, such as using the least intrusive measure, may have equal or greater weight than the contravention of 317ZG.
-Amend 317WA(2)/317YA(2) for the Commonwealth Ombudsman to appoint the two assessors (or a panel), and only after having invited nominations for candidates from industry and Government.
-Clarify the term of the appointment.
-In case of a panel, ensure equal numbers.
-Include requirement of independence of the two assessors into 317WA(4) and (5)/ 317YA(4) and (5).
-Amend 317WA(11)/ 317YA(10) to the effect that the AG must not give a TCN unless the two assessors come to the conclusion that all criteria of an amended 317WS(7) (refer to suggested Labor amendments) have been satisfied. -- ----------------- ---------------------- -- --
+It is not appropriate to give the greatest weight to the contravention of 317ZG.Other criteria, such as using the least intrusive measure, may have equal or greater weight than the contravention of 317ZG.